l7mp/stunner/README.md

 TODO

-If Helm is not an option, you can install STUNner using the static Kubernetes manifests packaged with STUNner.
+If Helm is not an option, you can perform a manual installation using the static Kubernetes manifests packaged with STUNner.
 This mode is not recommended for general use however, since the static Kubernetes manifests do not provide the same flexibility and automatization as the Helm charts.

 First, clone the STUNner repository.